Tea Bag vs. Loose Leafpbfycom

 People are funny creatures.
 Often times it happens that we prefer one thing over another even though there is technically no difference between the two things.
-If one takes tea, for example, the and the difference between tea bags and loose leaf tea, the same variety of leaves are used to produce the same product.
+If one takes tea, for example, the same variety of leaves are used to produce the same product.
 In terms of taste, the end product tastes exactly the same.
 The only difference is really in the packaging.

 Whether you prefer loose leaves or a tea bag, if it comes from the same plant, there shouldn’t actually be a difference.
 However, apart from the convenience of not pouring your tea through a strainer, can the tea bag influence the taste of tea?

 In general, tea purists or tea snobs will opt for a loose leaf tea or whole leaf tea based on the natural factor.
-Loose leave tea goes through very little processing which means that the end product that you get is as close to the natural thing as you are going to get.
-It is believed that loose leaf tea contain more bioactives because they are of a higher quality leaf.
+Loose leaf tea goes through very little processing which means that the end product that you get is as close to the natural thing as you are going to get.
+It is believed that loose leaves contain more bioactives because they are of a higher quality leaf.

-Loose leaf tea is also associated with artisan teas.
+Loose leaves are also associated with artisan teas.
 This means that smaller quantities of leaves are produced because the leaves are hand-picked and sorted, to ensure that only the best leaves make it into the shops.

 Contrary to belief, loose-leaf tea is considerably cheaper than their tea bag counterparts.
 In our modern day world, convenience and ease of effort are highly-prized qualities and people will pay good money to make their lives a bit more hassle-free.
 That being said, you then actually pay less for the same amount of loose-leaf tea as you would for tea bags, and the quality of the tea is better.